Wing-kin-chan/BreatheBattery-CodingTask/README.md

 ## Implimentation

-I create a simple Flask application with a data pipeline that searches for a queried device and stores to a SQL database.
+I created a simple Flask application with a data pipeline that searches for a queried device and stores to a SQL database.
 Data from the last seven days is then displayed to the user through a Plotly Dash frontend.
 The program also generates reports as `.csv` files which the user can download.

 ## How to run